gocd/docs.go.cd/installation/performance_tuning.md

 -verbose:gc -Xloggc:file -XX:+PrintGCTimeStamps
 ```

-In case of the Go server, these arguments will have to be added in the script that starts the Go jar:
+In case of the GoCD server, these arguments will have to be added in the script that starts the Go jar:

 - For linux : ```/usr/share/go-server/server.sh```
-- For Windows: ```[go_server_installion_dir]/server.cmd``` In most cases Go is installed in ```C:\Program Files\Go Server```
+- For Windows: ```[go_server_installion_dir]/server.cmd``` In most cases GoCD is installed in ```C:\Program Files\Go Server```

 ### Using JConsole

 JConsole is a graphical monitoring tool to monitor Java Virtual Machine (JVM) which comes as part of the JDK installation.
 It can be used to monitor the current state of a process without much overhead.
-If the Go server's performance is slow, some metrics can be immediately analysed using jconsole.
+If the GoCD server's performance is slow, some metrics can be immediately analysed using jconsole.

 Since jconsole is a graphical tool, make sure you have an access to display, when running the following command.
-That is, use ```ssh -X``` or VNC if Go is on linux.
-Use remote desktop if the Go server is on windows.
+That is, use ```ssh -X``` or VNC if GoCD is on linux.
+Use remote desktop if the GoCD server is on windows.

 ```shell
 $ jconsole
 ```

 Select the local process ```go.jar``` when the jconsole GUI opens up.
-This shows the current heap memory usage, threads, cpu usage etc. Screenshots of the VM Summary and the overview page can be taken to be sent to the Go Support team, if required.
+This shows the current heap memory usage, threads, cpu usage etc. Screenshots of the VM Summary and the overview page can be taken to be sent to the GoCD Support team, if required.

 > Please note that in case of linux, jconsole will have to be started as 'go' user.
 In Windows, starting the process as administrator should suffice.